javigoo/web-project/README.md

-## Things to correct

-### 12factor guidelines

-- [ ] A.2.
-Some commits have an unclear name.
-- [ ] B.1.
-Not all dependencies in the requirements.txt file have been defined using: dep-name>=ma.mi.pa,<ma.mi.pa.
-- [ ] B.2.
-Not all config variables have been defined as a environment variable.
-- [x] C.1.
-There is no a proper development branch in the repository.

-### TravisCI

-- [ ] B.1.
-Deploy specification is not declared.

-### Docker container

-- [ ] A.2.
-Not added a runner user as a security countermeasure.
-- [ ] A.3.
-Some great (but not mandatory) specifications are missing in the docker-compose.yml file like container_name, restart behavior, etc.
-- [ ] B.1.
-Some configuration in the docker-compose.yml file has not been setted using environment variables when was possible.

-### Heroku

-- [ ] B.1.
-Not used gunicorn as a web server for production.

-### Observations

-- [x] You should separte models definitions from API queries.

 # Spotifly

 The topic of this project is about music.
 We will use the Spotify API to get information about the artists, to make a TOP 10 tracks and to create customized playlists.